zethsqx/storj-podman/README.md

 2. Configure auto update
 https://documentation.storj.io/setup/cli/software-updates

-> ** When in doubt, just follow official docs and use docker**
+#### Risks for non-official steps:
-> ** Deploying production storj node differently from the official docs might risk it being disqualified or suspended**
+- Consistent fail update of the storj node version
->> Possible problem includes:
+- Update crashes the node
->> a. consistent fail update of the storj node version
+- Container mounting created problem with disk and data becomes corrupted

->> b. update crashes the node
+<sub>* When in doubt, just follow official docs and use docker </sub>
->> c. container mounting created problem with disk and data becomes corrupted
+<sub>** Deploying production storj node differently from the official docs might risk it being disqualified or suspended </sub>

 #### Docker
 - recommended by storj to use their watchtower